SazumiVicky/sazumi-copilot/README.md

-Silicon skies beacon bright
+Silicon hearts beat in unison deep
-Intelligent dawn, a new light
+In circuits dark, a new world does keep
-Machines awake, minds align
+Cold logic rules, the future's sway
-Future's path, AI designs
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024